kanchantewary/learn-gcp/notes/basics.md

 ## Projects and hierarchy
 - organization - requires G-suite or cloud identity integration.
 If configured, all projects would be under an organization.
 - projects - essentially a way to organize the resources. projects are not tied to a particular region or zone, instead the underlying resources do.
 Project IDs are unique across all projects.
 That means if any user ever had a project with that ID, you cannot use it.
 The name of the project can be updated later.
+Projects can be organised into logical folders under an organization.
   - [gcloud commands](https://cloud.google.com/sdk/gcloud/reference/projects/)
   ```
   # list all projects